SÃO LOURENÇO BARROCAL–A RENOVATED FARMSTEAD IN ALENTEJO PORTUGAL

 Alentejo map

 Driving up through the marshlands of Comporta and Setubal, you pass through the hill town of Alcácer do Sal, then the road drops down into a vast flat land, like the floor of a giant volcano, studded with endless cork trees.
 Millions of them.
 Most going back hundreds of years.
-In between the dark green leaves and brown trucks that look like they’ve had a haircut are olive trees, the same dark hues, casting shadows dotting the golden grass floor.
-I swear, these trees went on like this for a hundred miles.

-São Lourenço do Barrocal Boutique Hotel
+São Lourenço do Barrocal–The Best Design Hotel in Portugal

 Deep in Alentejo, just a few clicks from the Spanish border, São Lourenço do Barrocal is a sparkling new hotel built out of restored barns and buildings on a sprawling 2000 acre farm estate.
 It took the owners 14 years to restore life these old agricultural buildings…and they killed it.
 Wait until you see.